Pasta Fresca is a veggie-packed pasta dish that cooks in less than 15 minutes. This easy dinner recipe is fresh, light, and filling!

 overhead view of pasta fresca in a skillet with a spoon

-Today I’m sharing a feel good moment in the form of a veggie-packed pasta dinner recipe that not only delivers a fresh flavor punch, but cooks in the amount of time it takes to boil a box of penne pasta.
+Today I’m sharing a feel good moment in the form of a veggie-packed pasta dinner recipe that not only delivers a flavor punch, but cooks in the amount of time it takes to boil a box of penne pasta.

 10/10 + two thumbs up + highly recommend the recipe for Pasta Fresca!